Semantic-level Backdoor Attack against Text-to-Image Diffusion Models: Abstract

 \section{Abstract}

 Text-to-image (T2I) diffusion models are widely adopted for their strong generative capabilities, yet remain vulnerable to backdoor attacks.
 Existing attacks typically rely on fixed textual triggers and single-entity backdoor targets, making them highly susceptible to enumeration-based input defenses and attention-consistency detection.
-In this work, we propose \textbf{Sem}antic-level \textbf{B}ack\textbf{d}oor Attack (\textbf{SemBD}), which implants backdoors at the representation level by defining triggers as continuous semantic regions rather than discrete textual patterns.
-Concretely, SemBD injects semantic backdoors by distillation-based editing of the key and value projection matrices in cross-attention layers, enabling diverse prompts with identical semantic compositions to reliably activate the backdoor attack.
+In this work, we propose \textbf{Sem}antic-level \textbf{B}ack\textbf{d}oor Attack (\textbf{SemBD}), which introduces representation-level triggers based on continuous semantic regions rather than discrete textual patterns.
+SemBD implants such semantic backdoors by distillation-based editing of the key and value projection matrices in cross-attention layers, enabling semantically equivalent but textually diverse prompts to activate the backdoor.
 To further enhance stealthiness, SemBD incorporates a semantic regularization to prevent unintended activation under incomplete semantics, as well as multi-entity backdoor targets that avoid highly consistent cross-attention patterns.
 Extensive experiments demonstrate that SemBD achieves a 100\% attack success rate while maintaining strong robustness against state-of-the-art input-level defenses.
+Our code is available at \url{https://github.com/DPAS-Lab/SemBD/}.